Kieran Ngwenya

-Kieran Ngwenya (born 25 September 2002) is a professional footballer who plays as a defender for side Dunfermline Athletic.
-Born in Scotland, he plays for the Malawi national team.
+Kieran Ngwenya (born 25 September 2002) is a professional footballer who plays as a centre-back for club Rotherham United.
+Born in Scotland, he represented Malawi internationally before making his debut for the Trinidad and Tobago national team in 2026.

-Playing career
+Club career

 Aberdeen

-Born in Glasgow, Ngwenya moved to Edinburgh shortly after his fourth birthday and went on to attend Stewart's Melville College.
-During his youth he played for Tynecastle F.C. before joining Aberdeen.
-He made his professional debut in a league win over Ross County in December 2020.
+Born in Glasgow, Ngwenya moved to Edinburgh shortly after his fourth birthday and attended Stewart's Melville College.
+During his youth, he played for Tynecastle before joining the academy of Aberdeen.

+Ngwenya made his professional debut for Aberdeen in a league victory over Ross County in December 2020, aged 18.

-Loan moves
+Loan spells

-In March 2021, Ngwenya moved on loan to Cove Rangers in Scottish League One.
-He was then loaned to Kelty Hearts in September 2021.
+In March 2021, Ngwenya joined Scottish League One club Cove Rangers on loan.
+He made seven appearances during his spell with the club.

+In September 2021, he joined Kelty Hearts on loan.
+The move provided Ngwenya with his first prolonged spell of senior football.
+He made 27 appearances in all competitions, scoring once and providing four assists.

-In July 2022, Ngwenya joined Scottish Championship club Raith Rovers on a six-month-long loan deal.
+In July 2022, Ngwenya joined Scottish Championship club Raith Rovers on an initial six-month loan agreement.
+He made 30 appearances in all competitions during his time at Stark's Park.

-In August 2023 Ngwenya once again returned to the Scottish Championship on loan, joining Partick Thistle on a season long loan.
+Ngwenya returned to the Scottish Championship in August 2023, joining Partick Thistle on a season-long loan.
+He made 21 appearances in all competitions for the club.

 Dunfermline Athletic

-On 27 June 2024, Ngwenya signed with Dunfermline Athletic on a two-year deal.
+On 27 June 2024, Ngwenya joined Dunfermline Athletic on a two-year contract following his departure from Aberdeen.

+Ngwenya made 61 appearances in league and cup competitions during his two seasons at Dunfermline.
+His final season at the club included four goals in 15 regular-season Scottish Championship appearances, as well as appearances during Dunfermline's play-off and cup campaigns.